Skip to main content

 Event-triggered scans

-Depending on how your CI/CD system is configured, you can trigger a Semgrep Supply Chain scan whenever one of the following events occurs:
+You can configure your CI/CD system to trigger a Semgrep Supply Chain scan whenever one of the following events occurs:

 EventScope of scanDependency rule set